ersatzavian/LPS25H/README.md

 This method configures the interrupt pin driver, threshold, and sources.

 - *enable* is a required boolean parameter.
 Set true to enable the interrupt pin.
 - *threshold* is an optional parameter, to set the interrupt threshold pressure.
-Interrupts on generated on differential pressure events; a high differential pressure interrupt occurs if (Absolute Pressure - Reference Pressure) > Threshold, a low differential pressure interrupt occurs if (Absolute Pressure - Reference Pressure) < (-1.0 * Threshold).
+Interrupts are generated on differential pressure events; a high differential pressure interrupt occurs if (Absolute Pressure - Reference Pressure) > Threshold, a low differential pressure interrupt occurs if (Absolute Pressure - Reference Pressure) < (-1.0 * Threshold).
 The threshold is expressed in hectopascals (hPa).
 - *options* is an optional bitfield which allows the pin driver and interrupt condition to be configured by OR'ing together the appropriate flags:
-Í

 | Constant | Description | Notes |
 | -------- | ----------- | ----- |
 | INT_ACTIVELOW | Interrupt pin active-high | Interrupt pin is active-high by default|